MargaridaFernandes1/Udacity---Project-2---DisasterResponse/README.md

 ## Summary

+When a disaster happens a huge amount of messages are exchanged on digital channels, such as social media.
+These messages contain extremely valuable information and can be used to mobilize the help of the competent entities.
+The objective of this project is to help in the classification of these messages through Natural Language Processing and Machine Learning techniques, in order to effectively deliver them to the responsible organizations.

+## File Structure

 File Structure of the application repository data structure tree

-## File Structure

 ## Required packages
+write something

 ### Instructions to run the App